ondras12345/PyAlarmClock/README.md

 # PyAlarmClock
-A Python 3 library for interfacing with my [AlarmClock][AlarmClock] over a serial port.
+A Python library for interfacing with my [AlarmClock][AlarmClock] over a serial port.

+This requires AlarmClock version >=0.5.0.

 ## TODO list